Desbeers/Chord-Provider/README.md

 ### General

 - It wil view and/or edit **ChordPro** files.
-- It has a editor that highlights your chords and directives with colors you can change in in the settings.
+- It has an editor that highlights your chords and directives with colors you can change in the settings.
 - It recognise most of the **ChordPro** directives, but not all.
 - It can show diagrams for the guitar, guitalele and ukulele.
 - You can click on a chord diagram and it will open a Sheet with all known versions.
 - It can transpose a song; however, only in the View.
 The document will not be changed and that's on purpose.
 - You can 'define' a Capo but that will not change any notes in the document; again on purpose.
 - It can export your song to a PDF document.
-- It can play chords with MIDI.
-Note: This does not work in a simulator.
+- It can play chords with MIDI with a guitar instrument that you can select in the settings. *Note: This does not work in a simulator*.
 - It can play audio songs when stored next to the **ChordPro** file when defined with `{musicpath: file-name.m4a}` and when a music folder is selected (sandbox restriction).
 - Full 'left-handed' chords support.